-IGN-02, Speed and Reference Sensors - Checking, Replacement, and Adjustment
+IGN-02, Speed and Reference Sensors - Information, Checking, Replacement, and Adjustment

 The speed and reference sensors can be one of the sources of a number of starting and running problems.
 This procedure will describe how to test the sensors for proper operation.
 It will also describe how to replace and adjust the sensor clearance if they are bad.

 The sensors are located on the top of the clutch housing at the back of the engine.
 You can locate them by looking from the driver's side of the car (left-hand drive) down at the back of the engine near the firewall.
 Here's a picture showing what the sensors look like:

 An operational check of the speed and reference sensor output signals is the ultimate test to show whether the sensors are providing proper signals to the DME computer.
 However, to correctly perform the test, it requires an oscilloscope.
 We'll also discuss checking the output with a multimeter.

 The sensor output signals can also be checked using a multi-meter.
 However, checking with a multi-meter will only tell you if there is and output signal and will not correctly measure the magnitude of the output voltage.
 So, it will not tell you if the signal is of significant magnitude to be sensed by the DME computer.

 Another way to check the operation of the speed and reference sensors it to crank the vehicle and watch the response of the tachometer.
 If the tachometer jumps during cranking, the speed and reference sensors are probably good.
 If it does not jump, it indicates a problem with the speed and/or reference sensor or the DME computer.
 If it's the speed and/or reference sensors, it could be a bad sensor or the clearance gap is too large (see "Adjusting Sensor Clearance").

 It is sometimes difficult to read the marks on the mounting bracket.
 If you can not read the marks, the sensor closest to the firewall is the speed sensor.